Kreattehak/ClientDatabase/README.md

 # ClientDatabase

-It's a back-end app which uses Spring MVC and Hibernate frameworks to communicate with MySQL database.
+It's a back-end server which uses Spring MVC and Hibernate frameworks to communicate with MySQL database.

-`ClientDatabase` also have RESTful Web Service, to check how it works you can use another project from my github `ClientDatabaseAngularFront`
+`ClientDatabase` also have RESTful Service, to check how it works you can use another project from my github `ClientDatabaseAngularFront`